AdrianPeniak/meta-blackbone/README.md

 ```

 # Create an SD-Card for BeagleBone Black
-Please use script in directory "scripts" or prepare your SD-Card by yourself according [this tutorial.](https://github.com/linneman/planck/wiki/How-to-create-a-Boot-SD-Card-for-the-BeagleBone-black)
+Please use script "blackbone-tools.sh" in scripts directory.
+Or prepare your SD-Card by yourself according [this tutorial.](https://github.com/linneman/planck/wiki/How-to-create-a-Boot-SD-Card-for-the-BeagleBone-black)
-Then copy "MLO and u-boot" files to boot partition:
+And then copy "MLO and u-boot" files to boot partition:
 ```
 sudo cp MLO u-boot.img /media/<username>/boot/
 ```
 and write root file system to SD-Card:
 ```
-sudo dd if=<image name>.ext4 of=/dev/<root fs>
+sudo dd if=<image name>.ext3 of=/dev/<root fs>
 ```

-meta-blackbone layer maintainer: Adrian Peniak -> adrian@peniak.com
+meta-blackbone layer maintainer: Adrian Peniak -> adrian(at)peniak(dot)com